Diagnostics North East

 A unique, joined up diagnostics infrastructure for industry and academia.

 The introduction of new diagnostic tests and devices for patient benefit requires robust development, evaluation, adoption, diffusion and horizon scanning for new opportunities, linked to large, rapidly accessible and well characterised patient cohorts and tissue repositories.
-Newcastle upon Tyne and the North East of England has a unique diagnostics infrastructure with expertise spanning all elements of this pathway, providing unrivalled opportunities for industry and academia.
+The North East of England has a unique diagnostics infrastructure with expertise spanning all elements of this pathway, providing unrivalled opportunities for industry and academia.

 Excellence is specifically available across the following linked domains:

 Development – MRC/Newcastle University Single Cell Functional Genomics Unit and MRC/EPSRC Molecular Pathology Node.